 Ducati Hypermotard 939 Maintenance Schedule Table

-Some of the following maintenance schedule items are really just for a dealer.
-I’ve marked those with a [D].
+- Some of the following maintenance schedule items need dealer tools.
+These are marked [D].

 |Check and/or adjust valve clearance||•||•||–|